esclapes/dcspain14/slides.md

 --
 * A web needs administration:
    * Don't forget you are also a user.
-Administration pages should be thoght and designed.
+Administration pages should be well thought out.
-   * Think about reporting and integration with your other tools.
+   * Think about reporting and integration with other tools you use.

 --
 * A web needs help: